lanagarmire/DeepProg/README.md

 ### Installation with docker
 We have created a docker image (`opoirion/deepprog_docker:v1`) with all the dependencies already installed.
-For the docker instruction, please refer to the docker [tutorial](https://deepprog-garmires-lab.readthedocs.io/en/latest/usage_with_docker.html) (see above).
+For the docker (and singularity) instruction, please refer to the docker [tutorial](https://deepprog-garmires-lab.readthedocs.io/en/latest/usage_with_docker.html) (see above).

 ## Usage
 * test if simdeep is functional (all the software are correctly installed):